582Multimedia/web4-db-cms/notes/wp-custom.md

 ![alt text](<../img/wp-acf/Screenshot 2025-04-06 at 11.17.53 AM.jpg>)

 > [!TIP]
-> Practice adding new post from your Custom Type
+> Practice adding new post from your Custom Type.
+>
 > Now add 4 more movies to your list of movies and add in all relevant details.

 ## Displaying Custom Post Types inside wordpress (Optional)